-Postbox has a powerful built-in Address Book which allows you to easily access and manage your contacts.
-In addition, it has the ability to integrate with the Mac Address Book as well as LDAP servers.
+Postbox has a built-in Address Book which allows you to easily access and manage your contacts.
+In addition, it has the ability to integrate with the Mac Contacts App as well as LDAP servers.

 Address Book Groups and Lists